 To attach the LEDs, I began by bending the legs of a 3mm LED so that they were split 180-degrees [Image 4.2].
 I then added a 90-degree bend to each of the legs and fed the legs into the drilled holes on backside of the pendant and out through the positive and negative connections on the Lilypad [Image 4.3].
 Repeat the process for the second LED, ensuring the anodes (long leg) are attached to the positive connections, and the cathodes (short leg) fed into the negative holes on the Lilypad [Image 4.4].
 Once the two LEDs had been inserted into the Lilypad, I bent the tips of the anodes and cathodes over the outside edge of the Lilypad to secure them in place [Image 4.5] before soldering the LEDs to the Lilypad for a secure connection [Image 4.6].

-At this point, you can skip to the next step or, if you're like me and want more light, you can add a second pair of LEDs to the circuit [Image 4.7] by soldering them directly to the legs of the LEDs already installed on the pendant [Image 4.8].
+At this point you can move on to the next step or, if you're like me and want more light, you can add a second pair of LEDs to the circuit [Image 4.7] by soldering them directly to the legs of the LEDs already installed on the pendant [Image 4.8].
 Attach anode to anode and cathode to cathode, and avoid negative and positive connections from touching.
 If you have any excess wire handing over the edges of the pendant, clip it away with some wire cutters.

 Step 5: Adding the Film Negative

 First, cut a piece of clear plastic or plexiglass into a 33mm X 33mm square [Image 5.1].
 (I used an old plastic candy mold I had stashed away in my craft supplies.)
 Add superglue to the inside rim of the front piece to the light box and press the plastic square into place [Image 5.2].

 Note:There is limited space inside the pendant because of the LEDs, so select a plastic that is 2-mm or less in thickness.